eclipse-ibeji/ibeji/docs/tutorials/consumer/README.md

 To interact with a digital twin provider, the digital twin consumer must use the same communication protocol and understand the interface contract.
 The programming language of the digital twin consumer and the digital twin provider does not need to match.

 The `{repo-root-dir}/samples/tutorial/consumer` directory contains the code for the sample digital twin consumer used in this tutorial.
-The `{repo-root-dir}/digital-twin-model/src` directory contains the Rust code for the in-vehicle digital twin model that you have constructed in [Tutorial: Create an In-Vehicle Digital Twin Model with DTDL](../in_vehicle_model/README.md) along with additional signals not needed for this tutorial.
+The `{repo-root-dir}/digital-twin-model/src` directory contains the Rust code for the in-vehicle digital twin model that you have constructed in [Tutorial: Create an In-Vehicle Digital Twin Model with DTDL](../in_vehicle_model/README.md) along with additional signals that are not needed for this tutorial.

 Throughout this tutorial, the sample contents in the `{repo-root-dir}/samples/tutorial` directory are referenced to guide you through the process of creating a digital twin consumer.